skttl/umbraco-doc-type-grid-editor/docs/developers-guide.md

 By default, a universal grid editor allowing all available element document types is added upon installation.

+Since Doc Type Grid Editor does not support culture variation, element document types allowing culture variations is not available for use in Doc Type Grid Editor.

 ---

 ### Hooking Up The Doc Type Grid Editor